-Sponsored by the Thea Bowman AHANA (African-American, Hispanic, Asian, and Native Americans) and Intercultural Center, the Options Through Education (OTE) Transitional Summer Program has several goals we want to accomplish:
+Sponsored by the Thea Bowman AHANA (African-American, Hispanic, Asian, and Native Americans) and Intercultural Center, the Options Through Education (OTE) Scholars Transitional Program has several goals we want to accomplish:

 - Emphasizing personal growth and development, the OTE program provides an introduction to the academic and social aspects of college life.
 An intensive and enriching experience, the OTE program balances a challenging academic curriculum (English, Math, and Communication Skills) with tutoring services and a variety of social activities.

 This program aids in the retention of students by providing the opportunity to study abroad.
 The deadline to apply is Friday, January 24, 2020 by 11:59 p.m.
 Applications will be available on MYBC.

 Summer Tuition Remission On-Campus

 The purpose of the Thea Bowman AHANA and Intercultural Center (BAIC) On -Campus Summer Tuition Remission Program is to aid in the retention of students by providing resources to afford those experiencing academic difficulty the opportunity to improve their status at Boston College.
 Any student with such difficulties and (who wish) to take summer courses should first seek assistance from their college counselor at the Thea Bowman AHANA and Intercultural Center.
 If after utilizing available support services, the student finds that they still need to take summer courses, they should apply to the BAIC Summer Tuition Remission Program.
 Students interested in taking courses for academic enrichment may also apply, but need to explain their reason for taking the requested course during the summer.